Skip to main content

 Section 2921.51 | Impersonation of peace officer or private police officer.

-...d to enforce the laws, ordinances, or rules of the state or any of its political subdivisions.
+...preserve the peace, to protect life and property, and to enforce the laws, ordinances, or rules of the state or any of its political subdivisions.
 (2) "Private police officer" means any security guard, special police officer, private detective, or other person who is privately employed in a police capacity.
-(3) "Federal law enforcement officer" means an employee of the United States who serves in a position the duties of which are primarily the investigation, a...
+(3) "Federal law enforcement officer" means an employee of the United States who serves in a position the...

 Section 2921.52 | Using sham legal process.